ros-navigation/navigation2/nav2_bt_navigator/README.md

 The BT Navigator (Behavior Tree Navigator) module implements the [NavigateToPose task interface](../nav2_behavior_tree/include/nav2_behavior_tree/plugins/action/navigate_to_pose_action.hpp).
 It is a [Behavior Tree](https://github.com/BehaviorTree/BehaviorTree.CPP/blob/master/docs/BT_basics.md)-based implementation of navigation that is intended to allow for flexibility in the navigation task and provide a way to easily specify complex robot behaviors.

+NOTE: This readme may be outdated, please reference navigation.ros.org for the most current information.

 ## Overview

 The BT Navigator receives a goal pose and navigates the robot to the specified destination.
 To do so, the module reads an XML description of the Behavior Tree from a file, as specified by a Node parameter, and passes that to a generic [BehaviorTreeEngine class](../nav2_behavior_tree/include/nav2_behavior_tree/behavior_tree_engine.hpp) which uses the [Behavior-Tree.CPP library](https://github.com/BehaviorTree/BehaviorTree.CPP) to dynamically create and execute the BT.